creatine and sleep

 Caution: When you start taking creatine, you should make sure you drink enough fluids.
 Creatine binds and stores water in the muscles, which is why you have to expect a slight weight gain if you take it regularly.

 Creatine has established itself in competitive sports as an effective and safe supplement to get the most out of physical strength and performance.
-Due to its function as an energy supplier, creatine not only supports intensive physical activity, but can also have a positive effect on regeneration during sleep.
+Precisely because of its function as an energy supplier, creatine not only supports intensive physical exertion, but can also have a positive effect on regeneration during sleep.

 Creatine is the body's natural source of energy, 90% of which is stored in muscle cells

-Creatine ensures short-term energy supply and thus promotes physical performance, muscle building and regeneration after intense exertion
+Creatine ensures the short-term energy supply and thus promotes physical performance, muscle building and regeneration after intensive exertion.

 Creatine affects the energetic balance in the brain and promotes cognitive performance, brain function and stress resistance and also reduces fatigue.